bimdata/python-api-client/docs/CollaborationApi.md

 Update some fields of a naming rule list

-Update some fields of a naming rule list  Required scopes: document:write
+Update some fields of a naming rule list.
+These are just templates.
+Changing the template won't change the effective rules using these lists, they will keep the content they had when they were created.
+Required scopes: document:write

 ### Example